Bitter Candy, 2015

 The more people become aware of how others perceive them, the more they tend to package their behavior with polite justifications.

-What’s left behind are only manufactured versions of the self, shaped and distorted by the gaze of others.
+What remains are manufactured versions of the self, shaped and distorted by the gaze of others.

 What defines a faithful or truthful relationship?